candidecoder/candidecoder/README.md

 ### Greetings, I am João Pedro Lima.

-- 💻 Proficient in Cairo, Python, and BQL
+- 💻 Cairo, Python, and BQL
 - 📚 Passionate about Economics, Coding, Philosophy, Cryptography and Business
 - 🎓 Bachelor's degree in Business Administration from Fundação Getulio Vargas
 - 📈 Currently serving as a Portfolio Manager at São Miguel Holding